 Homework.
 Problem sets will be posted on the course website every one or two weeks.
-The due date will typically be one week after the assignment is posted.
-Answers must be submitted in paper form.
+The due date will typically be one or two weeks after the assignment is posted.
+Answers must be submitted electronically on the course website.
 Late assignments will not be accepted.
 You may form groups of at most 3 students and turn in one answer for the entire group.

 Moreover, you may discuss the exercises with any of your classmates.
 Problem sets will be graded coarsely; however, we reserve the right to subtract points for sloppy exposition, including unreadable code or poor document structure.
 If you find a grading error, please resubmit your problem set along with a one-paragraph explanation; we reserve the right to re-grade the entire problem set.